 The Microsoft Office 365 Scope activity has four different authentication flows (AuthenticationTypes) that you can choose from when adding the activity to your project.
 Your selection is dependent on the type of automation mode you plan to run (unattended or attended) and your application authentication requirements (consult with your administrator if you're unsure which authentication requirements apply to your application).

-Unattended automation does not support multi-factor authentication.
-If your application requires multi-factor authentication, you can only run attended automation using the InteractiveToken authentication type.
+If your application requires MFA, you can run attended automation using the InteractiveToken authentication type or unattended automation using ApplicationIdAndSecret and ApplicationIdAndCertificate.

 The InteractiveToken authentication type can be used for attended automation and when multi-factor authentication (MFA) is required.
 This is the default option and what we use in our examples.
 If you're interested in "playing around" with the activity package, this option is easy to configure and works well for personal accounts (using the default redirect URI noted in step 7 of the Register your application section of the Setup guide).